-I just released the V stitch Butterfly Shawl, and now I’m starting on my second yarn cake!
-I’m trying my hand at another “Butterfly” style shawl.
+I had just released the V stitch Butterfly Shawl and started on my second yarn cake.
+I’m tried my hand at another “Butterfly” style shawl.

 Something funny happened when I was crocheting it.
 When I showed my husband the design he said it looked more like a bat.
 Then my daughter said it’s a “Bat-terfly” shawl!
 So this shawl got it’s name before it got very big!
 As you can see in the picture below, it does look like a bat or moth!
 But Moth-erfly didn’t sound as good LOL

 About the Yarn cake I used is 1000 meters and this one cost 79 shekels or 22 dollars.
 I bought mine at a my local yarn store.

 A Tip to help you store your Yarn Cake after it starts to collapse.
 Put a yarn ball in the center of the cake before you store it.
 It will prevent the cake from collapsing.

 I decided to add more style to this one, so I added a flap at the top.
 This makes the shoulders warmer and adds style.
 Also the flap can be pulled up around the neck to become a makeshift scarf to keep the neck warmer, also can be pulled above the head to add warmth to the head.
 Adjust it however you want!